MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ---
 author: keno-msft
-description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: keno ms.date: 3/20/2020 ms.service: crm-online ms.topic: article
+description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 3/20/2020 ms.service: crm-online ms.topic: article
-title: Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Agisoft Metashape to create 3D models for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---